albertofem/anki-tools/README.md

 And obviously:

 - A Satori Reader account (no need to be subscriber)
-- The Takotobo app and the ability to export to Anki (free in mobile versions)
+- The Takoboto app and the ability to export to Anki (free in mobile versions)

 ## General configuration